-- Colorado S.B.22-193 (enacted 2022): Created the community access to electric bicycles grant program to award grant money to local governments, tribal governments, and nonprofit organizations that administer a bike share/ownership program and the community access to electric bicycles rebate program to provides individuals in low- and moderate-income households rebates for purchases of electric bicycles and equipment used for commuting purposes. - Connecticut S.B.4 (enacted 2022): Expanded electric vehicle rebate eligibility to electric bicycles to at least \$500 per bicycle and with a priority to residents of environmental justice communities. - District of Columbia B.23-0288 (enacted 2020): Mandated that if a road segment undergoing construction has been pre-identified as a candidate for a protected bike lane, bus-only lane or private vehicle-free corridor, then it must be rebuilt with that new feature. - \\Illinois H.B.0270 (enacted 2021): Mandated that the state cover 100% of the cost of walking and biking infrastructure on state roads. - New York A.8936A (passed both chambers 2022): Increases state funding for construction and improvements by the Department of Transportation where the municipality agrees to fund a complete street design feature as a component of the project. - New York S.7824 (enacted 2022): Required the Metropolitan Transit Agency to develop a strategic action plan to improve bicycle and pedestrian access at bridges, stations, and other facilities operated by the authority or its affiliates or subsidiaries.
+- \\Colorado H.B.22-1104 (enacted 2022): Allowed transmission providers to enter into contracts to construct and maintain public recreational trails covering transmission corridors. - Colorado S.B.22-193 (enacted 2022): Created the community access to electric bicycles grant program to award grant money to local governments, tribal governments, and nonprofit organizations that administer a bike share/ownership program.

+- Connecticut S.B.4 (enacted 2022): Expanded electric vehicle rebate eligibility to electric bicycles to at least \$500 per bicycle and with a priority to residents of environmental justice communities. - District of Columbia B.23-0288 (enacted 2020): Mandated that if a road segment undergoing construction has been pre-identified as a candidate for a protected bike lane, bus-only lane or private vehicle-free corridor, then it must be rebuilt with that new feature. - \\Illinois H.B.0270 (enacted 2021): Mandated that the state cover 100% of the cost of walking and biking infrastructure on state roads. - Illinois H.B.2950 (enacted 2021): allows the state and counties to spend gas tax revenue on walking and biking infrastructure and new roads. - New York A.8936A (enacted 2022): Increases state funding for construction and improvements by the Department of Transportation where the municipality agrees to fund a complete street design feature as a component of the project. - New York S.7824 (enacted 2022): Required the Metropolitan Transit Agency to develop a strategic action plan to improve bicycle and pedestrian access at bridges, stations, and other facilities operated by the authority or its affiliates or subsidiaries.

-- The Department of Transportation created a Statewide Pedestrian and Bicycle Planning Handbook. - Safe Routes Partnership released a new report entitled, "Making Strides: 2022 State Report Cards on Support for Walking, Bicycling, and Active Kids and Communities" to track each state's progress in supporting communities where people can easily be physically active. - Smart Growth America has a resource on Complete Streets policies nationwide. - The San Diego Association of Governments has a Mobility Solutions Toolkit to understand mobility and environmental justice. - Street Plans and the Alliance for Biking and Walking has an Open Streets Guide. - The Transportation Research and Education Center has a live E-Bike Incentive Programs in North America table to track e-bike purchase incentive programs in the United States and Canada.
+- The Department of Transportation created a Statewide Pedestrian and Bicycle Planning Handbook. - People for Bikes has created Legislative Strategies for Safe and Connected Bike Infrastructure. - Safe Routes Partnership released a new report entitled, "Making Strides: 2022 State Report Cards on Support for Walking, Bicycling, and Active Kids and Communities" to track each state's progress in supporting communities where people can easily be physically active. - Smart Growth America has a resource on Complete Streets policies nationwide. - The San Diego Association of Governments has a Mobility Solutions Toolkit to understand mobility and environmental justice. - Street Plans and the Alliance for Biking and Walking has an Open Streets Guide. - The Transportation Research and Education Center has a live E-Bike Incentive Programs in North America table to track e-bike purchase incentive programs in the United States and Canada.